If you are still using the old theme you can view the correct Knowledge Base here: https://help.easydns.com/.

-Basically, greylisting introduces a temporary and one-time delay into email delivery of messages we receive from originators who have never emailed you before.
+Basically, greylisting introduces a temporary and one-time delay in email delivery of messages we receive from originators who have never emailed you before.
 To be more precise it works at the server level.
 If it’s from a server that our servers haven’t seen before, it typically gets greylisted.
-It means we tell the sending mailserver “please try again later”.
+It means we tell the sending mail server “please try again later”.

-At that point it’s up to the sending mail server when “later” is.
+At that point, it’s up to the sending mail server when “later” is.
 Depending on their configuration and how busy their mail queue is, it could be anywhere from 15 minutes (common) to as much as 4 hours (rare).
-Once they retry the message, we accept it then we whitelist that mailserver and we accept all future email without delay as it arrives.
+Once they retry the message, we accept it then we whitelist that mail server and we accept all future emails without delay as it arrives.

-The reason this works so well is because most spambots, zombies, and other malware are not configured to store a message after a non-delivery and retry it later.
-Instead they’ll discard the message and simply try the next address.
+The reason this works so well is that most spambots, zombies, and other malware are not configured to store a message after a non-delivery and retry it later.
+Instead, they’ll discard the message and simply try the next address.
 It works great and it cuts down spam by a significant amount.